What is the Clinton Digital Library?

 Digital copies of documents, photographs, videos, and audio recordings from the archives of the William J. Clinton Presidential Library & Museum.
-The Clinton Digital Library contains over 700,000 pages of archival documents, over 400 audio recordings, photographs and many streaming videos.
+The Clinton Digital Library contains over 3 million pages of archival documents, over 400 audio recordings, photographs and many streaming videos.
 Users can keyword search or browse the digital collections.
 Documents include the Clinton Administration's work on domestic policy issues such as health care, tobacco, child care, education, women's issues; as well as declassified documents on foreign policy, speechwriter's files on all manner of topics concerning President Clinton's travels and policy agenda, as well as audio recordings including the President's weekly radio address to the nation, and streaming videos from the many speeches, bill signings, and events attended by President Clinton and the White House staff.

 Is everything digitized?